Invitation to our Secret Adventure 🤫

 -

 Not at all!
 Many of our guests travel solo and quickly form connections with other like-minded women in our small group setting.
-We intentionally keep group sizes small (up to 8 people) to ensure a friendly, intimate atmosphere where everyone feels welcome.
+We intentionally keep group sizes small to ensure a friendly, intimate atmosphere where everyone feels welcome.

 -